lukas-judith/european-emissions-data-warehouse/README.md

 2. Make sure to first set up an [IAM user with admin credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html#create-an-admin).
 It is not recommended to use the root user.

-3. Log into your AWS account and generate an access key and secret access key pair:
+3. Log into your AWS account (as the IAM admin user) and generate an access key and secret access key pair:

-   --> navigate to Identity and Access Management (IAM) (e.g. enter IAM into the search bar)
+   --> navigate to Identity and Access Management (IAM) (enter IAM into the search bar)

    --> Users --> *choose your IAM user* --> Create access key